 I REALLY don't like reading stuff which blatantly favours specific characters while outright insulting other characters (Particularly when the characters were essentially good people who just made a few mistakes); for example, Buffy fics that feature extensive Buffy-bashing and generally portrays her as being utterly incompetent as a Slayer and a leader while making Xander out to be some kind of demon-busting machine, Smallville stories which focus solely on Clark's mistakes with Lana without focusing on his positive actions, Twilight fics criticising the Cullens for their attitude towards their human-drinking associates, or Harry Potter fics where ALL of his closest friends- or at least Dumbledore and the entire Weasley family- are merely using him for their own ends rather than actually caring about him as a person.

-When reading fan fiction, while I recognise that we all have different views on how characters reacted to events that took place, I find it annoying when certain writers go on about how their stories explore what the characters 'should' have done when faced with that situation; just because THEY didn't like what happened in the original story doesn't mean that other people didn't, and they should just focus on presenting an interesting alternative course of events for fans to read rather than imply that other readers are stupid if they liked what originally took place
+While I recognise that we all have different views on how characters reacted to events that took place, I find it annoying when certain writers go on about how their stories explore what the characters 'should' have done when faced with that situation; just because THEY didn't like what happened in the original story doesn't mean that other people didn't, and they should just focus on presenting an interesting alternative course of events for fans to read rather than imply that other readers are stupid if they liked what originally took place

 I'll tolerate character death if it's not too early in the plot and it serves a clear purpose, but don't kill people off just to replace them with someone you like better or something like that; like when I chose who would die in Back from the Past, the death has to mean something and come at an appropriate time, or it just seems like you're trying to get rid of characters you can't be bothered with.